How To Set Up Your Bullet Journal for the New Year

 For years I have kept a journal of sorts.
 But in January of 2016 I started using a bullet journal.
 My life went from pretty organized (I have always been a list person and kept things in order, for the most part) to really organized.
 When I started this form of journaling and tracking, I noticed that I got so much more done and the items on my to-do list were crossed off more than ever.

-Maybe you can relate to this....as I get older, I find that it is important for me to write things down so that I don't forget what I need to do or things that are coming up, whatever it may be, so this journal helps to serve as my second brain.
+Maybe you can relate to this.... as I get older, I find that it's important for me to write things down so that I don't forget what I need to do or forget things that are coming up, whatever it may be, so this journal helps to serve as my second brain.

 I am a little more unconventional with my bullet journal than some people surely are; I love to draw with pretty colors and make notes in different places, so it’s not a “professional” looking journal, but it is all me and I love it that way.

 So…..
 I am very regimented in how I do things, and each bullet journal that I have looks somewhat similar in the layout.
 Over the past few years I have adjusted things and moved things with each journal, and I am finally set with my layout from 2018 and will continue for 2019.

 There are so many posts and pins about setting up your journal and I love to read how other people organize their journals.
 There are some awesome ideas out there, but remember, this is your journal and what you do with it depends on your taste, your ideas, and what suits your life.

 BEFORE YOU START JOURNALING